PHAredes/Blas2Guide/CONTRIBUTING.md

 # CONTRIBUTING

+We welcome contributions from the speedrunning community to help improve and expand this wiki.
+If you have new techniques to document, additional scene information, or corrections, please feel free to contribute

+## How to Contribute

 Right now there are two ways of contributing to the project:

 1. Reporting issues and suggesting features on [GitHub Issues](#github-issues)